William Webb (judge)

-Sir William Flood Webb KBE (21 January 1887 – 11 August 1972) was a judge of the Supreme Court of Queensland and the High Court of Australia.
+Sir William Flood Webb KBE (21 January 1887 – 11 August 1972) was an Australian lawyer.
+He was the Chief Justice of Queensland and a judge of Australia's Federal Supreme Court, the High Court of Australia.
 He was appointed President of the International Military Tribunal for the Far East by General Douglas MacArthur, commonly known as the Tokyo trial, after the end of World War II.

 Early life and education

 William Flood Webb was born in Brisbane, Queensland on 21 January 1887.
 He was educated at St Mary's School in Warwick, Queensland before graduating from the University of Queensland with a Bachelor of Laws degree.
 Webb was called to the bar in Queensland on 4 June 1913, after scoring a very high 71.5% on the bar examination on 20 May 1913.

 Solicitor

 In 1915, Webb was the State Public Defender for Queensland and, from 1917 to 1922, was the Crown Solicitor.
 He was promoted to be Solicitor-General of Queensland in 1922, a position he held until 1925.